hybridgroup/gobot/platforms/intel-iot/joule/README.md

 https://intel.com/joule/getstarted

-Don't forget to configure your Joule's wifi connection and update your Joule to the latest firmware image!
+Don't forget to configure your Joule's WiFi connection and update your Joule to the latest firmware image.
+Gobot has been tested using the reference OS based on Ostro.

 ## How To Use